On systems of rational difference equations and periodic tetrachotomies: The Hermitian case

-In this section we use the Perron-Frobenius theorem along with our work in the last section to demonstrate a general periodic trichotomy result.
-For more details regarding the Perron-Frobenius theorem see \cite{perronfrob} chapter $8$ sections $2$ and $3$. \begin{thm} Consider the $k^{th}$ order recursive system on $[0,\infty)^{m}$
+In this section we use the Perron-Frobenius theorem along with our work in the last 2 sections to demonstrate a general periodic trichotomy result.
+For more details regarding the Perron-Frobenius theorem see \cite{perronfrob} chapter $8$ sections $2$ and $3$.
+Recall that if we have a symmetric matrix with real coefficients then such a matrix must be Hermitian.
+Any such matrix $A$ is diagonalizable and has decomposition $UDU^{*}$ where $D$ is a diagonal matrix consisting of the eigenvalues of $A$, $U$ is a unitary matrix, and $U^{*}$ represents the conjugate transpose of $U$.
+Furthermore we know that $D$ has only real entries.
+The following fact will be useful. \begin{fact} Suppose we have a real symmetric $m\times m$ matrix $A$ whose spectral radius is $1$ then $\langle Av,Av\rangle\leq \langle v,v\rangle$ for all $v\in \mathbb{R}^{m}$.
+Moreover $\langle Av,Av\rangle = \langle v,v\rangle$ if and only if $v$ is in the span of the eigenvectors of $A$ with corresponding eigenvalues whose absolute value is $1$. \end{fact} \begin{thm} Consider the recursive system on $[0,\infty)^{m}$